-The funding policy of the Fund is to have contributions sufficient to amortize the unfunded liability over the 30-year period ending December 31, 2042.
-For Fiscal 2017, employer contributions come from a property tax levied by the Chicago Park District equal to the total amount of contributions made by employees in the calendar year two years prior to the year of the levy, multiplied by 1.7.
-The 1.7 factor is known as the tax multiple.
+The funding policy of the Fund, mandated by statute, is to have contributions sufficient to amortize the unfunded liability over the 30-year period ending December 31, 2042.
+For Fiscal 2018, employer contributions come from a property tax levied by the Chicago Park District equal to the total amount of contributions made by employees in the calendar year two years prior to the year of the levy, multiplied by 1.1.
+The 1.1 factor is known as the tax multiple.